 The appraiser must report the condition of the improvement n factual terms.
 Items rated less than average (inferior) in competing properties of the subject's market area generally may result in buyer resistance.
 The appraiser must comment on these items, the reasons for such ratings and how they affect the marketability and value of the subject property.
 Any property condition rating that is less than average must be properly conditioned and brought to average or better condition prior to closing.
+See Properties with a C4 Condition Rating section above.
 C5 and C6 properties are ineligible.